SWDevB/ExcelXllCompatibleFunctionsProblems/README.md

 # Project to reproduce XXL compatible functions issues
 Enabling of XLL compatible functions prevents all functions from working as soon as one not supported function is added.

+## How to reproduce
 1. Run the project as it is.
 It should work, so ADD, CLOCK and INCREMENT functions are available and working
 1. Include the commented part (EquivalentAddins) in the manifest.xml!
 1. Run the project, loading the custom functions should fail.
 None of the above mentioned fuctions is available.
 1. Remove the increment and clock function from the functions.ts file
 1. Run the project, it should work again.
 ADD function is available again.

+## Conclusion

 So, it seems some of the functionallity used by the increment and clock functions break the compatibility mode.
 Invocation isn't working at all for XLL compatible functions, or only certain ways to use it?

 Another approach could be to explicitly enable XLL compatible mode only for certain functions.

+## Excel version factor
+The following versions have this issue
+- Office 365 ProPlus Version 2002 (Build 12527.20278 Click-to-Run) Monthly Channel
+- Office Online
+This version it seems doesn't
+- Office 365 ProPlus Version 2004 (Build 12711.20000 Click-to-Run) Office Insider

 # Default Readme below
 # Custom functions in Excel